openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

 "Adding files to a SVN server is usually a task done in seconds.
-However, having several independent SVN repositories and wanting to â€œcombineâ€ them, this is not trivialâ€”especially if you want to preserve the history.
+However, having several independent SVN repositories and wanting to “combine” them, this is not trivial—especially if you want to preserve the history.